diego351/oper-assignment/README.md

 8. `python manage.py test`
 9. `python manage.py runserver`
 10. enter `127.0.0.1:8000/admin` via browser, login, create token, copy it
 11. enter `127.0.0.1:8000/docs` via browser to see api docs and interact with it.
 Paste it to Authorisation header on the right in a format `"Token <your token>"`.
-Most likely this you can work with the interactive API exclusively.
+Most likely you can work with the interactive API exclusively.
 Excuse my UUIDs, we don't want anybody to iterate easly over our API :)

 ## The general flow: